xiangqian122/matsdp/README.md

  * from matsdp.apt import apt_read
  * from matsdp.apt import apt_plot

-## tests
+## Tests

 To run the tests.
-Please run the runtest.py.
+Please run the runtests.py.